Installing Crucible on Windows

 C:\Java\jdk1.8.0_181.
 Don't use a trailing backslash.
 We recommend that JAVA_HOME should point to the JDK home path.

 - Now, in a new command prompt, try running '

 java -version'.
 You should see the same version of Java as you saw above.

 5. Now it's time to get Crucible

+The recommended way to install Fisheye is to use the installer, which installs Fisheye as a Windows service.
 Download the Crucible installer from the Atlassian download site.

-There are 32-bit and 64-bit installers for Crucible on Windows.
-Each installer adds Crucible as a Windows service, and starts the service, automatically.
+The installer adds Crucible as a Windows service, and starts the service, automatically.
 The express install creates, by default, a

 Data directory and a separate install directory in